Hierosoft/nopackage/readme.md

 Install **any** software (including deb) using ONE COMMAND on **any** GNU-like OS!

 Automate the installation of any source with zero configuration.
-The source can be a zip or gz binary package, appimage, directory, or executable file.
+The source can be a zip, gz or any other tar-compatible binary package, appimage, directory, or executable file.

 Step 1: nopackage <packagename>
 - There is only one step!